qpdf/qpdf/README.md

 By default, slow tests and tests that require dependencies beyond those needed to build qpdf are disabled.
 Slow tests include image comparison tests and large file tests.
 Image comparison tests can be enabled by passing `--enable-test-compare-images` to ./configure.
 This was on by default in qpdf versions prior to 3.0, but is now off by default.
 Large file tests can be enabled by passing `--with-large-file-test-path=path` to `./configure` or by setting the `QPDF_LARGE_FILE_TEST_PATH` environment variable.
 On Windows, this should be a Windows path.
 Run `./configure --help` for additional options.
 The test suite provides nearly full coverage even without these tests.
 Unless you are making deep changes to the library that would impact the contents of the generated PDF files or testing this on a new platform for the first time, there is no real reason to run these tests.
 If you're just running the test suite to make sure that qpdf works for your build, the default tests are adequate.
 The configure rules for these tests do nothing other than setting variables in `autoconf.mk`, so you can feel free to turn these on and off directly in `autoconf.mk` rather than rerunning configure.

 If you are packaging qpdf for a distribution and preparing a build that is run by an autobuilder, you may want to add the `--enable-show-failed-test-output` to configure options.
 This way, if the test suite fails, test failure detail will be included in the build output.
 Otherwise, you will have to have access to the `qtest.log` file from the build to view test failures.
-The debian packages for qpdf enable this option.
+The Debian packages for qpdf enable this option.

 # Random Number Generation